Table of Contents

-Humans can detect about 10.000 different scents.
-After having suffered a basilar skull fracture, the result could be damage to the fila olfactoria and loss of sense of smell (anosmia).
-In this, worst, case only “strong” smells such as ammonia are perceived, since the trigeminal nerve is responsible for the sensory perception.
+Humans can detect about 10,000 different scents.
+After having suffered a basilar skull fracture, the result could be damaging to the fila olfactoria and as a consequent, loss of sense of smell (anosmia) can.
+After critical damage, only “strong” smells such as ammonia are perceived, since the trigeminal nerve is responsible for sensory perception.

 Histology of the Nose